IbrahimElshafey/LocalResumableFunction/_Documents/ThinkHow.md

 ﻿# Closure Bug
+* One closure or multiple closure per function??
+* All waits requested by
+	* Same CallerName
+	* Under same RequestedByFunctionId parent
 * When evaluate match we use immutable version of closure
 * When we resume the execution we use the mutable version of closure